puppetlabs/puppetlabs-sqlserver/README.md

 *Required.*

 Specifies one or more features to manage.
-Valid options: 'BC', 'Conn', 'SSMS', 'ADV_SSMS', 'SDK', 'IS', 'MDS', 'BOL', 'DREPLAY_CTLR', 'DREPLAY_CLT'.
+Valid options: 'BC', 'Conn', 'SSMS', 'ADV_SSMS', 'SDK', 'IS', 'MDS', 'BOL', 'DREPLAY_CTLR', 'DREPLAY_CLT', 'DQC'.

 The 'Tools' value for this setting is deprecated.
 Specify 'BC', 'SSMS', 'ADV_SSMS', 'Conn', and 'SDK' explicitly.